 I’m going to warn you now, this a long blog post with two main points.
 First we are going to talk about why you need your audience to trust you and how that relates to fulfilling your vision for your business.
-Then I’m going to recap from a recent #31BrandingScopes periscope about 8 ways that you can start to build trust with your audience.
+Then I’m going to show you 8 ways that you can start to build trust with your audience.

 You might be wondering how does audience relationship fall under branding?
 Remember your brand is what people think/feel/say about your company - so audience relationship is essential as they actually determine your brand.
 Branding influences that perception.
 I like to think of branding as an experience (for that audience) that moves them along a path to develop the perception you want.
 That sounds confusing - I’ll simplify: if you want people think of your brand as happy and positive and uplifting, they have to journey through your brand - from first exposure all the way to developing a real opinion about you.
 That experience you guide them through will be how they develop an opinion about you - how they decide if you are happy, positive, and uplifting.
 So your branding is ultimately an experience.

 There are a lot of moving parts to branding, right?
 First you need to determine answers to the ‘who’, ‘how’, ‘why’ questions, which I consider the foundation of your branding.
 Those answers help you to determine your overall vision for your business.
 A vision tends to sound a whole lot like a promise.
 My vision is to be invaluable branding resource for women in business.
 It’s not something that you can definitively say, “today I fulfilled this promise, done” but over time someone can develop the opinion that I am a branding resource and fulfill my brand vision.